hakimifr/realmeUI-debloater/README.md

      `chmod +x debloat-linux.sh`
   3. Execute the script.
      `./debloat-linux.sh`
+_brotip: you can download the script with this command: `wget https://github.com/Hakimi0804/realmeUI-debloater/raw/main/debloat-linux.sh`_

 **For Windows user**, [click here to download the batch file](https://github.com/Hakimi0804/realmeUI-debloater/raw/main/realme-UI-debloater.bat).
 How to use?